 Main Rustic Campground

 Cherry Springs State Park hosts a rustic campground with 30 sites that are available for reservation.
-While reservations are not required for all sites, coming with a rig means you're going to want to be sure you'll have somewhere to park it.
-With only 30 sites, it's a good idea not to rely on the few first-come, first-served spots.
+While reservations are not required for all sites, coming with a rig means you are going to want to be sure you will have adequate space to park it.
+With only 30 sites, it is a good idea not to rely on the few first-come, first-served spots.
 This is a popular destination during peak seasons of May through September, when families and astronomy enthusiasts flock to the fields to get a good view of the night sky.
-Tucked away, far up in Penn's Woods, the campgrounds are quiet and serene.
-There isn't much by way of attractions out here, meaning the people who are here often share the same goal - to enjoy nature at her finest.
+Tucked away, far up in the Pennsylvania woods, the campgrounds are quiet and serene.
+There is not much by way of attractions out here, meaning the people who are here often share the same goal - to enjoy nature at its finest.

 Overnight Astronomy Observation Field

 It is also a requirement to not have any white light within vehicles and no headlights can be used after a certain time, meaning: no driving.
 These strict codes must be adhered to in order for all visitors to enjoy the park as it was intended - as the darkest spot on the east coast.
-Electricity is provided on the field, however, these power outlets are not available for camper hookups.
+Electricity is provided on the field; however, these power outlets are not available for camper hookups.
 These setups are all here for telescopes to plug in, batteries to recharge, small appliances, and for laptop use.
-This is a rather popular location during Star Party events, known astrological occurrences, and simply beautiful, clear nights, so don't be surprised to find the field rather packed.
+This is a rather popular location during Star Party events, known astrological occurrences, and simply beautiful, clear nights, so do not be surprised to find the field rather packed.

 Seasonal activities in Cherry Springs State Park

-This yearly three-day show attracts thousands of visitors every August.
-It's an event that features tried and true lumberjack contests, such as log rolling, tree felling, block chopping, chainsaw events, and ax throwing.
-This is definitely one to tack under the "unique" column.
+This annual three-day show attracts thousands of visitors every August.
+The event features tried and true lumberjack contests, such as log rolling, tree felling, block chopping, chainsaw events, and ax throwing.
+This is definitely one to tack under the unique column.
 Besides such attractions, other entertainment is hosted, as well as artisans and food.
 Make sure you pack your camera in the RV so you can get plenty of pictures to share with your friends on social media.

-The park's own one mile long trail is easy, by all hiking standards.
+The park's own one-mile long trail is easy, by all hiking standards.
 The trek begins at the information kiosk and continues through the surrounding forest.
-Along the way, side exhibits are features that inform guests on the landscape and forestry practices.
+Along the way, side exhibits are featured that inform guests on the landscape and forestry practices.
 This self-guided trail tour is a great way to take in the park at your own pace and realign with nature.
 You can also learn about the history of the park and the nature that live within the park’s boundaries.

 Pack your family and friends in the RV and head to Cherry Springs State Park for a picnic.
-After spending the first part of the day hiking around, exploring other pieces of Potter County, it's nice to take a welcoming sit and enjoy a quaint picnic.
+After spending the first part of the day hiking around, exploring other pieces of Potter County, it is nice to take a welcoming sit and enjoy a quaint picnic.
 Families staying within the campground each have a table within their site.
 For guests who want to meet outside of their sites, other tables and grills can be found near the Night Sky Public Viewing Area.

 Throughout the summer, park educators and guest speakers promote stargazing programs, which are extremely popular due to the darkness of the eastern sky here.
 These programs are open to the public as well as park guests and are held on the north side of the park, at the Night Sky Public Viewing Area.
 Some programs require prior registration.
 To find out which will be held during your stay, you can look up program schedules online.

 The park features two distinct opportunities for astronomy enthusiasts, the Night Sky Public Viewing Area and the Overnight Astronomy Observation Field.
 Visitors who want to spend the entire night out, taking in the sky, are welcome to use the Overnight Astronomy Field for observation and photography.
-You can even park your rig out here - just make sure you're courteous of other visitors and park on the field's outskirts.
+You can even park your rig out here - just make sure you are courteous of other visitors and park on the field's outskirts.
 When staying overnight, there is a small fee to set up in the overnight field or if you are a frequent visitor, get a Galaxy Pass that permits you access all year long.

 Do not forget to pack your fishing gear in the camper before heading out.
 While the park does not feature any areas for fishing, visitors can wade on over to neighboring Pine Creek's waters to get a few bites.
-The dense forest between Cherry Springs State Park and sister, Lyman Run State Park, houses branches of the creek that welcome fishing lines.
+The dense forest between Cherry Springs State Park and its sister park, Lyman Run State Park, houses branches of the creek that welcome fishing lines.
 These woods are part of Pennsylvania Wilds and are open to public fishing.
 Make sure all permits and licenses are in order for your excursions.

-Brought your bike?
-The state park's trails don't provide much for those who like to get around on two wheels.
-The lone trail is too short to enjoy for any length on a bike, however, just outside of the park's boundaries, several other trails wind through the thick Pennsylvania woods.
+Go ahead and pack the bikes in the RV so you can ride around on the one-mile trail around the park.
+If the lone trail is too short for you to enjoy for any length on a bike, however, just outside of the park's boundaries, several other trails wind through the thick Pennsylvania woods.
 Actually, the park itself is at the end of a 15-mile bike trail that starts at Denton Hill State Park.
 You can also explore some of the nearby Susquehanna Greenway Trail, which stretches over 50 miles through Pennsylvania.
 This area is open to the public for all recreation, as Pennsylvania Wilds.

-The peak, green seasons aren't the only time you'll see plenty of folks out enjoying Pennsylvania's varied climate.
+The peak, green seasons are not the only time you will see plenty of folks out enjoying Pennsylvania's varied climate.
 Winter weather typically means seeing plenty of the white stuff, and a higher elevation often helps to keep it so.
 Certain areas of public land are open for snowmobiling, and rentals can be found right in the heart of Potter County.
-While no snowmobiling can be done within the park itself, visitors can enjoy this recreation just outside the lands.
+While no snowmobiling can be done within the park itself, visitors can enjoy this recreation just outside the lands in the Pennsylvania Wilds.